 This intensive course is designed for managers who want a better grasp of data science, AI, and machine learning to inform decisions, business strategies, and interactions with data science professionals and consultants.

 Improve Business Outcomes with Data

 Massive amounts of data are now generated in all areas of business, but a new skillset and mindset are required to transform these raw numbers into real-world, bottom line results.
 Rather than simply using data as a reporting tool for what has already happened, learn how to harness data to predict outcomes and uncover actionable insights that drive you and your organization to a more successful future.

 In this course you will learn the fundamentals of data science, AI and machine learning—and their business applications.
 You will learn how to wield data to inform decisions and strategies, get the most out of your data scientists and consultants, and leverage the power of machine learning to impact the bottom line.

 Who Should Enroll

-This course series is designed for managers, directors, and others interested in developing a deep working knowledge of data science methods and applications, so you can develop data-driven strategies for your business and answer key questions when tackling business challenges: Can data science methods help with this?
+This course is designed for managers, directors, and others interested in developing a deep working knowledge of data science methods and applications, so you can develop data-driven strategies for your business and answer key questions when tackling business challenges: Can data science methods help with this?
 How can I get the most out of my data science teams or consultants?
 How should I evaluate their recommendations?
 And more.

 What You Will Learn

-In this series, you will learn how to apply modern data science methods using large data sets and models.
+You will learn how to apply modern data science methods using large data sets and models.
 You will explore the opportunities and constraints of working with large data sets to improve automation, optimization, and strategic decision making that benefit operations and the business overall.